 Choose acronyms and initialisms people will recognise

-Initialisms are terms that comprise initial letters and you pronounce as letters, not a word.
+Initialisms comprise the initial letters (or sounds) of the words in a term and are pronounced as letters, not as a word.

 Acronyms and initialisms are common in formal content.
 If understood by users, they can make content easier to use.
 They communicate terms in as few letters as possible to make content easier and faster to read.